abhishekshinde21/CapOne/readme.md

 First, open a command prompt (1) and run the following command: mongod --dbpath data

-Open new command prompt (2) and run the following command npm start
+Open new command prompt (2) and run the following command: npm start

 Open a browser and type the following URL: